Islandora/documentation/docs/technical-documentation/migration.md

 Notes:

 * fcrepo4 will create a new createDate and lastModifiedDate, we will need to have a stragtegy for presevering the original createdDate and lastModifiedDate since this are not alterable.
+* We will need to figure out a strategy for ownerID

 ## fcrepo3 Datastream properties to fcrepo4